Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/Technical/VM/HowToBuildMacUnifiedVM.md

 ## How to create a Mac Unified VM

 This procedure builds a VM that includes both the Apple Silicon and Intel binaries and runs natively on both flavors of Mac hardware.
-It was tested on an Intel Mac.
-It is expected to work also on Apple Silicon Macs.
+This Mac Unified VM is the base of the MultiPlatform Cuis VM Bundle.

 1) Build or download Mac VM builds from https://github.com/OpenSmalltalk/opensmalltalk-vm/actions or from https://github.com/OpenSmalltalk/opensmalltalk-vm/releases .
 Use squeak.cog.spur_macos64x64_202412090037.zip, squeak.cog.spur_macos64ARMv8_202412090037.zip or similarly named files.
 Or your pick, if you know the differences.